-Also known as individual(k)s or solo 401(k)s, these retirement plans provide much the same profit-sharing advantages as a typical 401(k), with less complexity and lower costs.
+Individual 401ks, also known as Solo 401ks, are the ultimate retirement plan if you are looking to save the maximum amount of money for retirement.
+Individual 401ks provide much of the same profit-sharing advantages as a typical 401k, with less complexity and lower costs.

 Who is eligible for an individual(k)?

 To be eligible to benefit from the individual(k) plan, investors must meet only two requirements:

 You must be self-employed and generate income from your business in order to make contributions to the plan.
 All business entity types are eligible for his plan (sole proprietors, partnership, or corporation).

 In order to be eligible for the plan, your business cannot have employees, other than yourself or your spouse.
 The business owners or partners are considered owner employees’ rather than just employees.
 Certain employees are excluded from coverage in the plan: Employees under 21, employees that work less than 1,000 annual, union employees, and non-resident alien employees.